 What we purchase

-As an organization helping nearly 400,000 members, we purchase a variety of products and services, including:
+As an organization helping more than 420,000 members, we purchase a variety of products and services, including:

 - Advertising and marketing services